chalolowa/KulimaChain/README.md

 # KulimaChain

-KulimaChain is a decentralized insurance fund and fractional farmland ownership platform for Africa and **is built using Chainlink’s backend infrastructure and a Next.js frontend**.
+KulimaChain is a decentralized insurance fund and fractional farmland ownership platform for Africa and **is built utilizing Chainlink’s backend infrastructure and a Next.js frontend**.
 Here’s a breakdown of how this dapp addresses key challenges and enables implementation:

 ---